Skip to Content

 B2Bmain_b2b.py8001Dashboard admin, agent management, runner console, costs

-All three applications share agents, services, and models but have different route registrations and middleware configurations.
+Both applications share services and models but have different route registrations and middleware configurations.
 The Gateway handles LLM proxy traffic with API key auth.
 The B2B API includes tenant isolation middleware and JWT auth.
-The B2C API includes consumer-facing rate limiting and session auth.

 Gateway governance chain

-The gateway intercepts every LLM request, applies a five-step governance policy chain, and proxies to the upstream provider.
+The gateway intercepts every LLM request, applies a 15-stage governance policy chain, and proxies allowed traffic to the upstream provider.
 The chain short-circuits on the first denial.

 Governance steps